What Makes Position Zero Special? A Mechanistic Study of Position Zero Attention Sinks in LLMs: How LLMs Sink the Position-Zero Token

 \subsection{Fixed Representation at Position Zero}

-Figure~\ref{bos-vs-non-bos-fig1} demonstrates that even after removing the \texttt{[BOS]} token from a model trained with it, the model still successfully localizes the position-zero (P0) token within just two transformer blocks.
-Notably, the MLP further amplifies the hidden state at this position by increasing its $\ell_2$ norm.
-Figure~\ref{8b_no_bos_cos_sim_fig} reveals that the MLP not only increases the magnitude, but also projects the P0 hidden state toward a consistent direction in the representation space.
+Prior work has identified two key observations underlying the P0 sink. \citet{cancedda2024spectralfiltersdarksignals} show that the hidden state at the \texttt{[BOS]} position develops significantly amplified $\ell_2$ norms after passing through certain Transformer layers. \citet{gu2025attentionsinkemergeslanguage} further demonstrate that this norm inflation correlates with disproportionate concentration of attention scores at position zero.
+Consistent findings are reported by \citet{an2025systematic} and \citet{sun2024massiveactivationslargelanguage}, who observe similar outlier activation patterns from different analytical perspectives.

+We build on these observations to characterize the mechanism more precisely.
+As shown in Table~\ref{sink-rate-rm-bos} and Figure~\ref{bos-vs-non-bos-fig1}, even after removing \texttt{[BOS]}, the model localizes the position-zero token and forms a P0 sink within just two Transformer blocks.
+This is not specific to \texttt{[BOS]}: \citet{li2026structuraloriginattentionsink} show that blocking any intermediate token from attending to prior positions is sufficient to induce an attention sink on it, and that artificially amplifying the variance of an arbitrary token's attention output produces the same effect, whereas merely scaling its representation norm does not.
+The common condition is therefore elevated variance in the attention output, not token identity or representation magnitude.

+The MLP sublayer is central to this process.
+It not only inflates the $\ell_2$ norm of the P0 hidden state, but also projects it toward a consistent direction in representation space.
+Figure~\ref{bos-vs-non-bos-fig1} illustrates both effects.
+We quantify the directional convergence via cosine similarity in Figure~\ref{cos-sim-fig}: values near 1 confirm that, across varying inputs, the P0 representation converges to the same direction after just two Transformer blocks.
+Since pre-layer RMS normalization (pre-norm) removes magnitude information before each attention and MLP sublayer~\citep{zhang2019rootmeansquarelayer,ba2016layernormalization}, direction is precisely what downstream computation sees, making this convergence functionally significant.
+We omit the w/ \texttt{[BOS]} condition from Figure~\ref{cos-sim-fig}, as the repeated presence of the same token embedding at position zero makes directional convergence uninformative as a test of the positional mechanism.
-This amplification brings two key benefits.
-First, it reduces the influence of token embeddings on the representation of position zero.
-Since the MLP output is added to the residual stream, the amplified hidden state at P0 dominates the combined representation, effectively suppressing earlier-layer contributions that are several orders of magnitude smaller.

-Second, when combined with the pre-layer RMS normalization (pre-norm) commonly used in modern LLMs \citep{zhang2019rootmeansquarelayer, ba2016layernormalization}, the amplified norm helps stabilize the P0 representation during training.
-A high-magnitude vector is less sensitive to gradient updates and more likely to preserve its direction across optimization steps.
-This stability enables the model to maintain a consistent and distinguishable representation of P0 tokens throughout training.
+This $\ell_2$ amplification serves two functional roles.
+First, it renders the P0 representation semantically vacuous.
+Because the MLP output is added to the residual stream, the amplified hidden state at P0 comes to dominate over early layer contributions.
+Second, it stabilizes the P0 representation across training.
+Under pre-norm, a high-magnitude vector is less sensitive to gradient updates and more likely to preserve its direction across optimization steps.
+This stability allows the model to maintain a consistent, distinguishable representation at position zero throughout training, one that attention heads across the network can reliably target.